citius70/microbit-tecnologia-1eso/flashing-heart.md

 ## Code a Flashing Heart @unplugged

-Code the lights on the micro:bit into a flashing heart animation! 💖
+Programa las luces del micro:bit the lights on the micro:bit into a flashing heart animation! 💖

 ![Heart shape in the LEDs](/static/mb/projects/flashing-heart/sim.gif)